Mercedes-Benz first series automatic transmission

-The Mercedes-Benz first series of automatic transmission was produced from 1961 to 1983 in 4- and 3-speed variants for Mercedes-Benz passenger cars.
-In addition, variants for commercial vehicles were offered.
+The Mercedes-Benz first series of automatic transmission was produced from 1961 to 1983 in two 4-speed designs, at Mercedes-Benz later referred to as 1st and 2nd automatic transmission generation, and a 3-speed variant of the second design for passenger cars.
+In addition, transmissions with the second 4-speed design were offered for commercial vehicles until the mid-1990s.

-This transmission was the first Mercedes-Benz automatic transmission in-house developing.
-Before this, the company used semi-automatic systems like a vacuum-powered shifting for overdrive or the "Hydrak" hydraulic automatic clutch system.
-Alternatively, they bought automatic transmissions of other vendors, such as the Detroit gear 3-speed automatic transmission from BorgWarner for the 300 c and 300 d (not to be confused with the later 300 D and its successors).

-The automatic transmissions are for engines with longitudinal layout for rear-wheel-drive layout passenger cars.
+All these designs are for cars with a longitudinal engine, rear-wheel-drive layout.
 The control of the fully automatic system is fully hydraulic and it uses electrical wire only for the kickdown solenoid valve and the neutral safety switch.

 Physically, it can be recognized for its pan which uses 16 bolts.